AWS ParallelCluster

 FSx for Lustre

-The FSx for Lustre volume hosts user home directories and must be mounted to all Workbench and session nodes (login and compute, head node not needed).
+The FSx for Lustre volume hosts user home directories and must be mounted to all login and compute nodes (Workbench and session nodes).
 In order to enable separate management of user home directories and the AWS ParallelCluster stack, the use of an external file system is recommended.
 To do this, create or re-use an existing Lustre volume that will store home directories and set it as an external file system in the SharedStorage section of the YAML file.
 You need to mount this volume at /home.

 Configure the same FSx file system to host the shared data of Workbench by setting server-shared-storage to /home/rstudio/shared-storage in rserver.conf.
 This is especially important for Workbench (and R) features that need to use POSIX ACLs.